slotThe/slotThe.github.io/posts/topic-spaces.md

 ```

 Furthermore, since the associated directory for a topic can easily be
-made `$HOME` by default (as we've seen, TopicSpace even exports the
+made `$HOME` by default (as we've seen, `X.A.TopicSpace` even exports
-`inHome` function), spawning programs in certain topics can easily be
+the `inHome` function), spawning programs in certain topics can easily
-made to replace the default keybindings!
+be made to replace the default keybindings!

 For the sake of completeness, I will showcase one slightly more
 complicated example.
 My main shell environment is `eshell` and getting